stgl/pymccrgb/docs/source/installation.rst

     sudo apt-get install liblas-c-dev

-Then create a new environment and install the package:
+Then create a new virtual environment and install the package:

 .. code-block:: bash